iamRabia-N/HRA/README.md

 # HRA
 HRA is the clothing brand's website that helps users stay updated with the latest collection.
-With HRA's website, customers can quickly and easily find items that match their interests.
+With HRA's website, customers can easily find and purchase items that match their interests.

 This website provides the frontend of the brand.

 ## Goal

-The goal of this website is to keep the users up-to-date with the items placed in the physical store.
+The goal of this website is to keep the users up-to-date with the items placed in the physical store and help them place order online.

 ## Tech Stack Used At Frontend